petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

    ![Change the name, label and plural label for the object.](./creating-objects/images/11.png)

-1. (Optional) Select an Entry Title.
-This determines the field used to identify object entries in the UI.
+1. Select an Entry Title.
+This determines the field used to identify the object's entries in the UI (e.g., relationship fields).
 By default, objects use the ID field.

    ![Once a field is added to an object, you can select it as the Entry Title.](./creating-objects/images/12.png)